Mrt134/Experimental/1.0luminadocumentation/_build/html/_static/luminaplugins.rst

 :numref:`Figure %s: Show Desktop Button <luminapanelplugin6>`

-This button will hide all open windows so that only the desktop is visible.
+This button will immediately hide all open windows on all active monitors so that only the desktop is visible.
 This is useful for touch screens or small devices.

 .. _Spacer: